twhittock/avatto_me167/README.md

 ## Installation (Zigbee2mqtt Home Asisstant add-on)

 1. In your `config/zigbee2mqtt` folder, add `me167.js`.
-2. Open your zigbee2mqtt addon page and add an external converter, type `me167.js` into the text box which appears.
+2. Open your zigbee2mqtt addon Web UI, navigate to settings, then external converters
+3. Click the '+' button, and type `me167.js` into the text box which appears.
+4. Click submit and restart Zigbee2mqtt